 In this paper, we extend the utility of the fused lasso approach by combining it with the \emph{$K$-nearest neighbors} ($K$-NN) procedure. $K$-NN has been well-studied from a theoretical \citep{stone1977consistent,chaudhuri2014rates,von2010hitting,alamgir2014density}, methodological \citep{dasgupta2012consistency, kontorovich2016active,singh2016analysis,dasgupta2014optimal}, and algorithmic \citep{friedman1977algorithm,dasgupta2013randomized,zhang2012efficient} perspective.
-We exploit these ideas in order to generalize the class of problems to which the fused lasso can be applied, thereby yielding a single procedure that inherits the computational and theoretical advantages of both $K$-NN and the fused lasso.
+One key feature of $K$-NN methods is that they automatically have a finer resolution in regions with a higher density of design points; this is particularly consequential when the underlying density is highly non-uniform.
+We study the extreme case in which the data are supported over multiple manifolds of mixed intrinsic dimension.
+An estimator that adapts to this setting is said to achieve {\em manifold adaptivity}.

-In greater detail, in this paper we extend the fused lasso to the general non-parametric setting of \eqref{eq:model}, by performing a two-step procedure. \begin{list}{} \item{\emph{Step 1}.} We construct a $K$-nearest-neighbor ($K$-NN) graph, by placing an edge between each observation and the $K$ observations to which it is closest, in terms of the metric $d_\mathcal{X}$. \item \emph{Step 2.} We apply the fused lasso to this $K$-NN graph. \end{list} The resulting \emph{$K$-NN fused lasso} ($K$-NN-FL) estimator appeared as an application of graph trend filtering in \cite{wang2016trend}, but was not studied in detail.
-In this paper, we study this estimator in detail.
+In this paper, we exploit recent theoretical developments in the fused lasso and the $K$-NN procedure in order to obtain a single approach that inherits the advantages of both methods.
+In greater detail, we extend the fused lasso to the general non-parametric setting of \eqref{eq:model}, by performing a two-step procedure. \begin{list}{} \item{\emph{Step 1}.} We construct a $K$-nearest-neighbor ($K$-NN) graph, by placing an edge between each observation and the $K$ observations to which it is closest, in terms of the metric $d_\mathcal{X}$. \item \emph{Step 2.} We apply the fused lasso to this $K$-NN graph. \end{list} The resulting \emph{$K$-NN fused lasso} ($K$-NN-FL) estimator appeared in the context of image processing in \cite{elmoataz2008nonlocal} and \cite{ferradans2014regularized}, and more recently in an application of graph trend filtering in \cite{wang2016trend}.
+We are the first to study its theoretical properties.
 We also consider a variant obtained by replacing the $K$-NN graph in Step 1 with an $\epsilon$-nearest-neighbor ($\epsilon$-NN) graph, which contains an edge between $x_i$ and $x_j$ only if $d_\mathcal{X}(x_i,x_j)<\epsilon$.